Product explainer

 Sign in through Smart Meter Texas.

 Smart Meter Texas is the official state program — the same system your TDU and REP already use to read your meter.
-You authenticate once and approve Compare Power's access.
+You authenticate once and approve the read-only access yourself.
 No password sharing, no third-party scraping.

 - 2